 - Loneliness and being alone.
 If you have lost a loved one, then certainly the holidays will feel lonely to you until you learn to adjust to your current circumstances.
 Perhaps, you don’t have many friends in the city where you’re living, or you don’t live close to family members.
 There’s also the factor of being alone.
 If you live alone, you might wish that you had a companion to share the holidays with, but when you don’t, it makes you sad.

 - Families that don’t play nice together.
 There’s no easy way to say it; some families have a difficult time gathering in one place for the holidays.
-Sometimes there are deep seated emotions when everyone is trying to deal with, especially when it comes to someone else’s personality and quirks.
+Sometimes there are deep seated emotions connected to disagreements that have happened in the past.
+There are other situations the are connected to childhood issues.

 - The guilt factor and others’ expectations for you during the holidays.
-If you do not live in the same town as the rest of your family, sometimes someone will try to make you feel guilty and ask why you’re not coming home for the holidays.
+If you do not live in the same town as the rest of your family, family members may try to make you feel guilty about not coming home for the holidays.
 Whether you choose to not see your family during the holidays due to an inability to get there (cost, disability, responsibilities) or because you are avoided a particular family member.

 - Stress and fatigue.
 When we are stressed about the situation, it tends to make us feel tired.
 Then when we try to sleep, the wheels in our brain are going so fast we are unable to relax and don’t get a good night’s sleep.
 The more we worry about not sleeping, the more stressed out we become, this can especially be amplified during the situation of how we’re going to handle the holidays.